Early Learning Ideas

 Record, Share, Discuss Results

-Kids can record the results of their experiments on paper or blank books.
+Kids can record the results of their experiments on paper or in blank books.
 If you have the weight comparison printables from my store, kids can also record the results on the weight comparison mat.
 Here are a few questions for discussion:

 • Were you surprised by the results?
 Why?